Veterans: New & Transfer Students

 Please note that Fredonia is a current member of the Service Members Opportunity Colleges (SOC) Consortium.

-Please note that Fredonia State University of New York provides special services to students receiving educational entitlements:
+6. The State University of New York at Fredonia provides special services to veteran students receiving educational entitlements:

 - Counseling Services - Trained staff within the Fredonia Counseling Center provide confidential counseling services.